UKCloud/documentation/articles/azure/azs-how-to-deploy-asdk.md

 >
 >Either create it with Windows Server 2012 and change later or in Configuration Parameters ->  Click Add Row.
 In the Name column, enter disk.EnableUUID.
 In the Value column, enter TRUE.
 This will show correct disk IDs in Get-PhysicalDisk cmdlets and cluster should build.

-**Physical Note:** The first two drives must be setup as a RAID 1, the rest passed through as a JBOD; additionally, you need to specify VLAN ??? as ACCESS in the CIMC
+**Physical Note:** The first two drives must be setup as a RAID 1, the rest passed through as a JBOD; additionally, you need to specify your VLAN as ACCESS in the CIMC

 ## Step 2 - Install base operating system
 Install Windows Server 2016 to the OS disk implementing a static IP address.